 “(2) On the initial Board, the 3 elected Commissioners shall each serve a term of 3 years, the Chairperson shall serve a term of 3 years, 2 of the appointed Commissioners shall each serve initial terms of 2 years, and the remaining Commissioners shall each serve a term of one year.

-“(3) The 2 Commissioners appointed by the Council shall serve 3-year terms.
-Their initial terms may be less than 3 years and shall end in 2024.”.SUBTITLE Q. CNHED TOPA STUDY Sec.
+“(3) The 2 Commissioners appointed by the Council shall serve 3-year terms: except, that their initial terms may be less than 3 years and shall end in 2024.”.

+(d) Subsection (v)(1) is amended to read as follows:

+“(v)(1) To review and approve all contracts for goods or services having a value of more than $500,000;”.

+SUBTITLE Q. CNHED TOPA STUDY Sec.
 2171.
 Short title.

 This subtitle may be cited as the “The Coalition for Non-Profit Housing and Economic Development TOPA Study and Grant Act of 2021”.